NatLabs/augmented-btrees/readme.md

         let bptree = BpTree.fromArray(arr, Cmp.Char, null);

     ```
-  - You can define your own comparator function for custome types.
-The comparator function must return an `Int8` value.
-The value returned should be:
+  - You can define your own comparator functions for custom types.
+The comparator function must return either of these `Int8` values:
     - `0` if the two values are equal
     - `1` if the first value is greater than the second value
     - `-1` if the first value is less than the second value